Conspiracy Theorist Who Set Himself On Fire Outside Trump Trial Has NJ, PA Ties

 WHO IS MAXWELL AZZARELLO?

-Azzarello, 36, of St. Augustine, FL resident, calls himself an "investigative researcher" and has been sharing his beliefs on social media.
+Azzarello, 36, of St. Augustine, FL, calls himself an "investigative researcher" and has been sharing his beliefs on social media.
 He appears to have summarized his theories in a manifesto that details cryptocurrency, COVID, and of course, the government.

 His LinkedIn page shows he earned his master's degree at Rutger's University from 2010 to 2012.
 University officials confirmed to News12 that Azzarello earned a degree in urban planning and policy development.
 Daily Voice has reached out to university officials for comment.